CliMA/Oceananigans.jl/docs/src/model_setup/callbacks.md

 # Callbacks

-Callbacks can be used to execute an arbitrary user defined function on the simulation at user defined times, or between every time stepper sub-step for `state_callbacks`.
+Callbacks can be used to execute an arbitrary user-defined function on the simulation at user defined times, or between every time stepper sub-step for `state_callbacks`.

 For example, we can specify a callback which displays the run time every 2 iterations: